-Cook at very low heat and stir at short intervals till the oil has completely separated from the tomato puree.
-The tomato puree will also have streaks of oil, unlike when you first added the oil and it was a smooth mix of the tomato puree and oil.
+- Fry at very low heat and stir at short intervals till the oil has completely separated from the tomato puree.
+A well fried tomato puree will also have streaks of oil, unlike when you first added the oil and it was a smooth mix of the tomato puree and oil.
 Taste the fried tomato puree to make sure that the raw tomato taste is gone.
 With time and experience, you can even tell that the tomato puree is well fried from the aroma alone.

-If you are happy with the taste and you are sure that all the water has dried as much as possible, pour out the excess vegetable oil like I did in this video, then use it in your cooking.
+- If you are happy with the taste and you are sure that all the water has dried as much as possible, pour out the excess vegetable oil like I did in the video below, then add the well fried tomato stew to your cooking.

 - If you are not using it immediately, leave to cool down, dish in containers and store in the freezer.